 Do you want to find out what real Heavy Metal sounds like?
 I mean the genuine, down-to-the-ground, bony metal beat.
 Then just go for Iron Maiden‘s Powerslave.

 And yes, I know it is old.
 But who are we kidding?
 This is the real thing.
 From back in the age when metal was metal.
 With none of that gazillion of different names and nuances to every damn metal sound, someone wanted to play.

-However stellar Metal was already on the menu.
-And consider the somewhat greasy chart environment at that time: Laura Branigan, Cindie Lauper, Yes, Duran Duran, Eurythmics (I think I am growing delirious..).
+However stellar metal was already on the menu, but just barely.
+Just consider the somewhat greasy chart environment at that time: Laura Branigan, Cindie Lauper, Yes, Duran Duran, Eurythmics – I think I am growing delirious.
 And all of them wanting to drown us in a deluge of fondue.

-None of the tracks featuring in Powerslave are bad.
+None of the tracks on Powerslave are bad.
 Perhaps except Losfer Words (Big ‘Orra), the instrumental loser in this album.
-Following Aces High and 2 Minutes to Midnight, you should most definitely take Flash of the Blade and The Duellist with you.
+But following Aces High and 2 Minutes to Midnight, you should most definitely take Flash of the Blade and The Duellist with you.

 Yet, you will find that the fan base is split right down the middle on this track.
 Some think it is a total waste of space, whereas others absolutely love it.
-But hey, one just can’t to get it right for everyone.
-A cosmic law, that one.
+But hey, one just can’t get it right for everyone.

-However, it will not get near the #666 that so neatly featured stellar metal back in 1982 with some energy to spare.
-But would I call it the best ever Heavy Metal album of all times as some of my co-reviewers have attempted to do?
+However, it will not get near the #666 that so neatly featured stellar metal back in 1982 with no energy to spare.
+But would I call it the best ever Heavy Metal album of all times as some of my co-reviewers opined?
 Nope, sorry guys.
-Does not cut it by far.
+It does not cut it by far.
 However – as an Iron Maiden fan – Powerslave is something you should most definitely own.

 Record Rating: 8/10 | Label: EMI | Web: Official Site